 We were visiting friends in New Jersey last month and had the most delicious balsamic glazed meatloaf ever at their house.
-As soon as I tasted this masterpiece I knew I had to create a low carb and gluten free version of it to share with you guys.
+As soon as I tasted this masterpiece I knew I had to create a low carb version of it to share with you guys.

-Since it also lends itself well to meatballs, this recipe is going to have to count for today’s Meatball Monday recipe too.
+Since it also lends itself well to meatballs, this keto balsamic glazed meatloaf recipe is going to have to count for today’s Meatball Monday recipe too.
 Win.
 Win.

 Interestingly, the friend who made us the fantastic meatloaf that inspired this recipe expressed that she was nervous about cooking for me, which made me kind of sad.